-Monitoring and actions Frequency FBC U&Es including creatinine and CrCl ALT and/or AST, and albumin Monthly for three months, unless already completed in secondary care.
+Monitoring and actions Frequency FBC U&Es including creatinine and CrCl.
+ALT and/or AST, and albumin Monthly for three months, unless already completed in secondary care.
 Thereafter at least every 12 weeks, and more frequently in patients at higher risk of toxicity, as advised by the specialist team.
-The exact frequency of monitoring to be communicated by the specialist in all cases.
+The exact frequency of monitoring to be communicated by the specialist in all cases .
 Patients aged from 50 years who are severely immunosuppressed and have not received the shingles vaccine before will be eligible for the shingles vaccine (varicella zoster).
 This will be provided as two doses of the non-live vaccine.
 If patient is taking additional DMARDs, check advice for all drugs.
 Please refer to Green Book Chapter 6 and Chapter 28a (Shingles) for further details.
-Shingles vaccination: one-off.
+Annual influenza (The Green Book, Chapter 19) vaccinations are highly recommended Shingles vaccination: Chapter 28a (Shingles).
 Influenza vaccination: annual.
 It is advisable to add the patient to the influenza vaccine list.
-COVID-19 vaccination as per national schedule.
+Other vaccinations as per national schedule, e.g., pneumococcal vaccine (single booster after 5 years), COVID-19.